The PLA is responsible for receiving complaints concerning licensed brothels. You may wish to make a complaint about:

 - people younger than 18 years working in a licensed brothel

-If you wish to make a complaint, every effort will be made to resolve it.
+If you make a complaint to the PLA, every effort will be made to resolve it.
 The PLA is determined to take action on complaints wherever possible, and to make use of the information that can be gained through the receipt of complaints.

 Complaints about the PLA